GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-hidden-body/index.md

 Remove the `aria-hidden="true"` attribute from the `<body>` element of your page.

-One reason developers mistakenly hide the body element is to prevent screen readers from announcing the main content of a page while a [modal dialog](https://www.w3.org/TR/wai-aria-practices-1.1/#dialog_modal) is open.
+One reason developers mistakenly hide the body element is to prevent assistive technologies from announcing the main content of a page while a [modal dialog](https://www.w3.org/TR/wai-aria-practices-1.1/#dialog_modal) is open.
-However, hiding the body hides _all_ page content from screen reader users, including the dialog.
+However, hiding the body hides _all_ page content from assistive technology users, including the dialog.

 A better solution is to apply the `aria-hidden` attribute